latest nhpb_banner 1__compressed2

 Financial assistance programs in Michigan.

-Find financial help or free stuff in all Michigan cities and counties listed below, including Detroit and Grand Rapids.
-Learn how to get with rent, free food, utility bill assistance, free medical care as well as a gas card for work and more.
-Low-income families will get help from charities as well as government agencies.
-Locate financial assistance near you in MI below as well as places for free stuff.
+Find financial help or free stuff in all Michigan cities and counties.
+Learn how to get with rent, free food, utility bill assistance, as well as a gas card for work and more.
+Low-income families will get help from charities as well as government organizations including free grant money to pay bills.
+Locate financial assistance near you in MI.

 Get grant money for bills, free stuff or food, housing programs and more in MI